OnionPiece/medoc/docs/openshift/unfiled/centralized_gateway/customize_iptables_proxier.rst

                             // This covers cases like GCE load-balancers which get added to the local routing table. writeLine(natRules, append(dstLocalOnlyArgs, "-j", string(svcChain))...)
     +
-    +                       // NOTE(lizk1989): Allow pods backed to a service with external IPs, to use first external IP to access external network.
+    +                       // NOTE(OnionPiece): Allow pods backed to a service with external IPs, to use first external IP to access external network.
     +                       if !installedEgressSNAT {
     +                               if len(proxier.clusterCIDR) > 0 {
     +                                       endpoints := make([]*endpointsInfo, 0)